 Air VS Electric

 Some manufacturers like Corghi will give you the option of choosing if you want either an Air or Electric Tire Changer.
-We recommend going with the electric model for convenience and ease of repair and they are less expensive to operate.
+We recommend going with the electric model for convenience and ease of repair.
+They're also less expensive to operate.

 110 VS 220 Voltage

-Again, some tire changer manufacturers give you the choice of choosing between 110 and 220 volt.
-While it is easier to install and setup a 110 Volt tire changer, the 220 will be safer and more efficient because it gives the tire changers a lot more power, especially when you are changing tougher tires like the run flat tires.
+Again, some tire changer manufacturers give you the choice of choosing between 110 and 220 volts.
+While it is easier to install and set up a 110 Volt tire changer.
+The 220 will be safer and more efficient because it gives the tire changers a lot more power.
+Especially when you are changing tougher tires like the run-flat tires.

 Power Operated Assist Tools

 If you want to have a shop that handles modern tires that are tougher.
 You definitely want to equip your tire changer with a power-operated assist tool.
 These assist tools will help the technician change the tire much easier and safer and also will increase the productivity of your shop.

 Most manufacturers will have different names for these tools like the Easymont from Hofmann.
 The SP2000 and PU1500 from Corghi, or the Single or Dual Tower Assist from Ranger.